darraghoriordan/darragh-oriordan-com/src/pages/2020/07/12/semantic-version-node-azure-devops/index.md

 1. We make a change to the code.
 It goes in to PR and gets merged to master with a conventional commit message.
 2. Our CI system picks up the change and builds it
-3. The build works so we set the version in package.json based on the previous version and the commit message
+3. The build completes without errors so we set the version in package.json based on the previous version and the commit message
 4. We also tag git with the new version

 ## Enforcing conventional commits